Sigrid Hjertén: Biography

-Sigrid Hjertén was born in Sundsvall in 1885.
-She studied at the University College of Arts, Crafts and Design in Stockholm and graduated as a drawing teacher.
+Sigrid Hjertén was born the 27th of October 1885 in Sundsvall.
+Her mother, Maria Hjertén (born Rahm) died in May 1888, when Hjertén was two and half years old.
+Her father, Svante Hjertén, remarried and the family moved to Stockholm in November 1897.
+She studied at the University College of Arts, Crafts and Design in Stockholm and graduated as a drawing teacher and textile artist.
 At a studio party in 1909, Hjertén met her future husband, twenty-year-old Isaac Grünewald, who had already studied one year with Henri Matisse in Paris.
-Grünewald convinced her that she would do herself more justice as a painter.
+Grünewald convinced her that she would do herself more justice as a painter after having seen her textile works at the Art Industry Exhibition (Konstindustriutställningen) in Stockholm.
 Later that year she went to Matisse's art school as well.
 She was "said to have been Matisse's favorite pupil because of her fine sense of color."

 1910s

-As Hjertén studied under Henri Matisse in Paris, she was impressed by the way he and Paul Cézanne dealt with colour.
+As Hjertén studied under Henri Matisse in Paris, she was impressed with the way he and Paul Cézanne dealt with colour.
 She developed a style of contrasting colour fields and simplified contours.
 Her aesthetic intentions had primarily to do with colour, and in her later works from the 1930s she spoke of colours in terms such as cold yellow.
 Hjertén strove to find forms and colours that could convey her emotions.
 In that respect her work is more closely related to the German Expressionists, such as Ernst Ludwig Kirchner, than to the French painters, with their graceful play of lines.

-After a year and a half she returned to Sweden.
+During her time in Paris, Hjertén developed a closer relationship with Isaac Grünewald, and the couple lived together in the late spring of 1911.
+In the summer of the same year Hjertén discovered she was pregnant, which ultimately led to a marriage between her and Isaac in November 1911.
+Their son Iván Grünewald was born just a few weeks later.
 In 1912 Hjertén participated in a group show in Stockholm.
 It was her debut exhibition as a painter.
 In the following ten years she took part in many exhibitions both in Sweden and abroad, among other places in Berlin in 1915, where she was well received.
 Hjertén was also represented at the Expressionist Exhibition at the Liljevalch's konsthall in Stockholm in 1918, together with two other artists.
 However, the contemporary critics were not enthusiastic about her art.

 In Hjertén's art, where she greatly exposes herself, one notices different stages of development.
 The influence of Matisse is perhaps mostly discernible in the 1910s.
-During this decade, Hjertén created many paintings with indoor pictures and views from her home, first at Kornhamnstorg Square and later at Katarinavägen Street, in Stockholm.
-Her husband Isaac Grünewald and her son Ivàn, as well as Sigrid herself, are often depicted in scenes that embrace various sorts of conflicts.
+During this decade, Hjertén created many paintings with indoor pictures and views from her home, first at Kornhamnstorg Square in Gamla Stan, and later at Katarinavägen Street on Södermalm, in Stockholm.
+Her husband Isaac Grünewald and her son Iván, as well as Sigrid herself, are often depicted in scenes that embrace various sorts of conflicts.
 At this time Hjertén got acquainted with and inspired by the art made by Ernst Josephson during his illness.